 Headwind.
 So strong that we cannot hold ourselves on the bikes.
 Never felt the power of the wind so strong before.
 One little sandstorm after the other – we can do nothing but turn our backs to the wind and try to cover the faces.
 The first days we still hope it will get better but it only gets worse and worse.
 No chance to cycle against it if it comes from the front.
 So many days we are pushing the 65 kg loaded bikes for hours against it through sand.
 At one point I just cannot go any further.
 There is no power left in my arms.
 The wind makes me angry.
 I hate this bastard, I screem against him, finally I just cry and keep on pushing.
 Hardy is only 15 m in front of me but does not hear anything, the wind absorbs my cries.
 Everyone has to fight on his own.
 But 20 min later in a short break it is a hug and some nice words that make me go on.
 Mutual motivation and shared suffering becomes so important.
 I am sure I could never do it on my own.

 Jeeps.
 A jeep full of guys of our age stops.
-Oh, they want to take another photo, we think.
-“You’re insane, but you’re heroes!“ they tell us.
-This lets us forget the wind, the sand and the suffer for a few minutes.
+Another photo, we think.
+Bt they just shout “You’re insane, but you’re heroes!“ This lets us forget the wind, the sand and the suffer for a few minutes.
 It gives new motivation.
-The other day a jeep stops and offers us water.
+The other day a jeep stops and the driver offers us water.
 We have enough for the next day but are so happy about the chocolate we get instead.
 There are jeeps passing every day.
-In joke, we call them “would-be adventurers“, they are always friendly and wave hands.
+Most of them are superexcited and and wave hands.
 In real emergency these jeeps are the only ones who can help you out there.

 Refugio.
 We are sitting at the breakfast table, 10 pancakes, butter, dulce de leche, coffee, tea, and tinned fruits in front of us.
 Tourists from the other tables stare at us whispering something.
-They cannot believe what we are able to eat.
-We explain we are cycling and then they start to give us all their rests of their included breakfast.
+They just do not want to believe what we are able to eat.
+When we explain we are cycling the route they start to give us all their rests of their included breakfast.
 The owners of the Refugio even give us some joghurt that a jeep group left and make me absolutely happy with that.
-Joghurt!!!
-That was a long a time ago… In total we spend three nights during the route in a Refugio.
-These are very basic hostels at some lagoons that accomodate the jeep tourists.
+Can’t remember when I has joghurt the last time!!!
+In total we spend three nights during the route in a Refugio.
+These are very basic hostels at some lagoons that accommodate the jeep tourists.
 They do not always have running water, sometimes generator electricity at night or solar energy during the day.
 For us it is pure luxury in these days just do be inside and not coping with the horrible wind outside in the tent.